 Ron Elledge is a seasoned Medicare consultant and author of “Medicare Made Easy.”
 As a Medicare expert, he regularly consults beneficiaries on Medicare rules, regulations, and strategies.

-Two types of optional plans help cover the costs that Original Medicare won’t: Medicare Advantage Plans and Medicare Supplement Insurance.
+Two options to help cover the costs that Original Medicare won’t: Medicare Advantage Plans and Medicare Supplement Insurance:

-- Medicare Advantage Plans, also called Medicare Part C, are administered by private insurance companies approved by Medicare, and offer another way to receive your basic Medicare Part A and Part B benefits, plus some additional perks, such as prescription coverage, vision care, dental, or hearing coverage.
+- Medicare Advantage Plans, also called Medicare Part C, are administered by private health insurance companies approved by Medicare and offer another way to receive your basic Original Medicare coverage, including Part A and Part B benefits.
+Many medicare advantage plans include additional perks, such as prescription drug coverage, vision care, dental, or hearing coverage.

 - Medicare Supplement Insurance, also called Medigap, plans are administered by private insurance companies rather than by the government.
-But their purpose is different: They fill in the “gaps” of Original Medicare, paying out on copays, coinsurance, and deductibles when these are not covered by Original Medicare.
+But their purpose is different: They fill in the “gaps” of Original Medicare coverage, paying out on copays, coinsurance, and deductibles when these aren’t covered by Original Medicare.

-You can’t sign up for both of these policies: If you have Medicare Advantage, it becomes your primary coverage and is an all-in-one policy that should cover the majority of your health care needs.
-Medicare Supplement Insurance, however, pays secondary to your Original Medicare, and it features a separate premium.
+You can’t sign up for both of these policies: If you have a Medicare Advantage Plan, it becomes your primary coverage and is an all-in-one policy that should cover the majority of your medical care needs.
+A Medigap policy pays secondary to your Original Medicare coverage, and it features a separate monthly premium.

-What's the Difference Between Medicare Advantage and Medicare Supplement Insurance Plans?
+What's the Difference Between Medicare Advantage vs. Medicare Supplement Insurance Plans?

 Let’s take a deeper dive into the difference between these two plans.
-Although they are sometimes mistaken for one another, they are fundamentally different.
+Although they’re sometimes mistaken for one another, they’re fundamentally different.

 Medicare Advantage has the following characteristics:

-- It’s an alternative delivery system for Original Medicare, not a supplement.
+- It’s an alternative delivery system for Original Medicare, not a Medicare supplement plan.
 But you need to be enrolled in Medicare Part A and B to join a Medicare Advantage Plan.

-- It’s administered by private insurance companies that have been approved by the government’s Medicare agency.
+- It’s administered by health insurers that have been approved by the government’s Medicare agency.
 Each company may offer different coverages at a different price point.

-- You will continue to receive the benefits of Medicare Part A (hospital and skilled nursing care, and home health care) and Part B (many outpatient services, as well as ambulance, clinical research, and mental health costs).
+- You’ll continue to receive the benefits of Original Medicare, both Medicare Part A (hospital and skilled nursing care, and home health care) and Part B (many outpatient services as well as ambulance, clinical research, and mental health costs).

-- It often includes drug coverage, as well as vision, dental, hearing, and even some gym memberships.
+- Often, Medicare Advantage Plans include extra benefits like prescription drug coverage, as well as vision, dental, hearing, and even some gym memberships.

-- It is a supplement to Original Medicare.
-You need to have Original Medicare in place to sign up for Medigap.
+- It’s a supplement plan to Original Medicare.
+You need to have Original Medicare in place to buy a Medigap policy.

-- There are ten existing Medigap plans, indicated by a letter (i.e., Plan A, B, C, and so on).
-They are administered by private insurance companies, but coverage is pretty standard within each plan.
+- There are 10 existing Medigap plans, indicated by a letter like Plan A, B, C, and so on.
+They’re administered by private insurancers, but coverage is pretty standard within each plan.

-- You will still receive Medicare Parts A and B. Medicare Supplement Insurance will pick up some (but not all) of the costs associated with these Parts.
-Select plans may also feature additional coverage outside of your region and even outside of the U.S., so it’s worth considering if you travel frequently.
-Part D prescription drug coverage is not available with Supplemental Insurance, so you will need to purchase a stand-alone drug plan if you want that coverage.
+- You’ll still receive Original Medicare Parts A and B. A Medigap policy will pick up some ― but not all ― of the costs associated with these Parts.
+Select plans may also feature additional coverage outside of your region and even outside of the United States, so it’s worth considering if you travel frequently.
+Supplement insurance plans don’t include Part D prescription drug coverage, so you’ll need to purchase a standalone Part D plan if you want that coverage.